Edirom/Edirom-Online/README.md

 > [!NOTE]
 > If you want to change the setup, e.g., switching to another branch of Edirom Online Frontend or Edirom Online Backend or provide another edition XAR, the service has to be **rebuilt**.

-So if you changed the setup or you want to fetch the latest versions of the Edirom Online Backend and Frontend after you have built it already use the following commands
+So if you changed the setup or you want to fetch the latest versions of the Edirom Online Backend and Frontend after you have built it already use the following commands (NOTE: you can copy/paste all lines, including the last line break completely into the terminal)

 ```bash
 docker compose down --volumes --remove-orphans && /
 docker compose build --no-cache && /
 docker compose up

 ```

 After the environment has been setup (which may take several minutes) the Edirom Online is available at: